Article

 Empower Your Team: Implementing generative AI requires your team to have the necessary skills to work harmoniously with AI systems.
 Consider providing training in AI fundamentals, interpreting AI-generated test results, and troubleshooting potential issues.

-Implement and Monitor Progress: With your goals in sight and your team equipped, it's time to put the strategy into action.
+Implement and Monitor Progress: With your goals in sight and your team equipped, it's time to implement the strategy.
 Start by introducing generative AI testing in key areas and progressively expand its use.
 Regularly monitor and assess its performance in your testing process to ensure it consistently meets your objectives.

 By following this strategic roadmap, your organization can seamlessly integrate generative AI into its QA approach, elevating the efficiency and accuracy of the testing process.